 LIN Protocol Message Structure

-• Sync Field: A fixed value of 0x55 – alternate 1’s and 0’s
+• Sync Field: A fixed value of 0x55 — alternating 1s and 0s.

 • Identifier: 6-bit Identifier followed by 2 parity bits.
-Based on the value, the responders can choose to respond or listen to the answering node or simply want for the start of next message.
+Based on the value, responders can choose to respond or listen.
+The response block is transmitted by the responder — a sequence of data followed by the checksum.

 • Data: Sequence of bytes carrying the transmitted data — either 2, 4 or 8 bytes.
 The length is determined by the ID.

-LIN Frame types
+LIN Frame Types

-LIN bus supports the following frame types.
+The automotive LIN bus supports the following frame types:

 Frame Type Identifier Description